Nonexistence of quantum black and white hole horizons in an improved dynamic approach: Introduction

 \section{Introduction}

 {1.\arabic{equation}} General relativity (GR) predicts its failure at spacetime singularities \cite{Hawking:1973uf}.
-Two well known forms of singularities are the big-bang singularity in cosmology and the internal singularities of black holes.
-Quantum theories of gravity are supposed to resolve these classical singularities by incorporating quantum effects, so the spacetimes near these singularities are still predictable quantum mechanically.
+Two well-known forms of singularities are the big-bang singularity in cosmology and the internal singularities of black holes.
+Quantum theories of gravity are expected to resolve these classical singularities by incorporating gravitational quantum effects; thus, the spacetimes near these singularities are still predictable quantum mechanically.

-Loop quantum gravity (LQG) \cite{Thiemann:2007pyv} is one of the promising candidates of quantum gravity, based on Hamiltonian formalism and canonical quantization of holonomies of the connection and the fluxes of the triads \cite{Ashtekar:2004eh}.
-A very successful application of LQG is loop quantum cosmology (LQC) first considered in \cite{Bojowald:2001xe,Bojowald:2002gz,Ashtekar:2003hd} and then completed in \cite{Ashtekar:2006wn}.
-LQC is constructed by applying LQG techniques to cosmological models within the superminispace approach \cite{Ashtekar:2003hd}, and the resulting quantum corrections to classical geometry can be effectively described by semiclassical effective Hamiltonian that incorporate quantum geometric effects \cite{Taveras:2008ke}.
-The effective model works very well in comparison with the full quantum dynamics of LQC even in the deep quantum regime \cite{Ashtekar:2011ni}, especially for the states that are sharply peaked on a classical trajectory at late times \cite{Kaminski:2019qjn}.
+Loop quantum gravity (LQG) \cite{Ashtekar:2004eh,Thiemann:2007pyv} is one of the promising candidates of quantum gravity based on Hamiltonian formalism and canonical quantization of the holonomies of the connection and the fluxes of the triads.
+A very successful application of LQG is loop quantum cosmology (LQC), which was first considered in \cite{Bojowald:2001xe,Bojowald:2002gz,Ashtekar:2003hd} and then completed in \cite{Ashtekar:2006wn}.
+LQC is constructed by applying LQG techniques to cosmological models within the superminispace approach \cite{Ashtekar:2003hd}, and the resulting quantum corrections to classical geometry can be effectively described by a semiclassical effective Hamiltonian that incorporates the leading-order quantum geometric effects \cite{Taveras:2008ke}.
+The effective model works very well compared with the full quantum dynamics of LQC, even in the deep quantum regime \cite{Ashtekar:2011ni,Li:2023dwy,Agullo:2023rqq}, especially for states that sharply peaked on a classical trajectory at late times \cite{Kaminski:2019qjn}.
 LQC resolves the big-bang singularity because of the fundamental result of LQG: {\em quantum gravity effects always lead the area operator to have a non-zero minimal area gap} \cite{Thiemann:2007pyv}.
-It is this non-zero area gap that causes strong repulsive effects in the dynamics when the spacetime curvature reaches the Plank scale and the big-bang singularity is replaced by a quantum bounce \cite{Singh:2009mz}.
+This non-zero area gap causes strong repulsive effects in the dynamics when the spacetime curvature reaches the Plank scale and the big-bang singularity is replaced by a quantum bounce \cite{Singh:2009mz}.